-Each member of the consortium may have different investment horizons (particularly if a consortium includes one or more private equity sponsors and a strategic partner), targeted rates of return, tax or US Employee Retirement Income Security Act issues and structuring needs that must be addressed in a shareholders' agreement or other ancillary documentation relating to governance of the target company and the future exit of each participant from the transaction.
-Particularly in the case where a private equity sponsor is partnering with a strategic buyer, the sponsor may seek to obtain certain commitments from the strategic buyer (eg, non-competition covenants, no dispositions prior to an exit by the sponsor) and the strategic buyer may seek to limit the veto rights or liquidity rights (or both) of a sponsor.
-As discussed in question 13, a shareholders' agreement would typically provide the consortium members with rights to designate directors, approval rights and veto rights and may include provisions relating to pre-emptive rights, tag-along and drag-along rights, transfer restrictions, future capital contributions, put rights, mandatory redemption provisions and restrictive covenants that limit the ability of each consortium member to engage in certain types of transactions outside the target company.
+Each member of the consortium may have different investment horizons (particularly if a consortium includes one or more private equity sponsors and a strategic partner), targeted rates of return, tax or US Employee Retirement Income Security Act issues and structuring needs that must be addressed in a shareholders' agreement or other ancillary documentation relating to governance of the target company and the future exit of each consortium member from the transaction.
+Particularly in the case where a private equity sponsor is partnering with a strategic buyer, the private equity sponsor may seek to obtain certain commitments from the strategic buyer (for example, non-competition covenants, no dispositions prior to an exit by the sponsor) and the strategic buyer may seek to limit the veto rights or liquidity rights (or both) of the private equity sponsor.
+As discussed in question 13, a shareholders' agreement would typically provide the consortium members with rights to designate directors, approval rights and veto rights and may include provisions relating to preemptive rights, tag-along and drag-along rights, transfer restrictions, future capital contributions, put rights, mandatory redemption provisions, rights of first offer or rights of first refusal, and restrictive covenants that limit the ability of each consortium member to engage in certain types of transactions outside of the target company.
 The various rights included in a shareholders' agreement are frequently allocated among consortium members on the basis of each member's percentage ownership of the target company following the consummation of the acquisition.